Deploying Python Applications with Gunicorn

 Procfile to use Gunicorn.
 Here’s an example

-Procfile for the Flask application we created in Getting Started with Python on Heroku.
+Procfile for the Django application we created in Getting Started with Python on Heroku.

 web: gunicorn hello:app

 The Heroku Labs log-runtime-metrics feature adds support for enabling visibility into load and memory usage for running dynos.
-Once enabled, your can monitor application memory usage with the
+Once enabled, you can monitor application memory usage with the

 heroku logs command.